 § 93A-43.
 Partition.

-When a time share is owned by two or more persons as tenants in common or as joint tenants either may seek a partition by sale of that interest but no purchaser of a time share may maintain an action for partition by sale or in kind of the unit in which such time share is held.
+When a time share is owned by two or more persons as tenants in common or as joint tenants, either may seek a partition by sale of that interest under Chapter 46A of the General Statutes, but no purchaser of a time share shall maintain a proceeding for partition, whether by actual partition or by partition sale, of the unit in which the time share is held.
 (1983, c.
 814, s.
-1.)
+1; 2020-23, s.
+15.)

 § 93A-44.
 Public offering statement.